How sustainability is changing the face of event hosting and bidding, written by Shannan Gove.

 1) Technology and Tools

-Managing, recruiting and engaging workforces and volunteers is a two-way street and for national and international federations, it’s crucial to the success of events that those relationships are fostered.
+Managing, recruiting and engaging volunteers and staff is a two-way street and for national and international sporting federations, it’s crucial to the success of events that those relationships are fostered.

 The tools available to federations are almost unrecognisable to what had been previously available to them only five years ago.
 And seeing as some of the worlds biggest and best known still operate with suppliers they signed over 20 years ago, it’s imperative federations keep up-to-date with the very best technological advancements available.
 Not just to recruit and accredit, but to engage and retain staff whilst saving time and money.